 Although you might not think you have a problem with your codeine use, you could be wrong.
 Unfortunately, codeine abusers and codeine addicts are often the last ones to know about their problems with the drug.
 Luckily, there are ways to identify your addiction and help others with their own addictions.

-Some of the coming the common signs include:
+Some of the coming to the common signs include:

 - Slurred speech